isabella232/fellowship-program-website-1/data/about.md

 - Work on open source projects related to Azavea's geospatial work
 - Work in our office in Philadelphia, PA
 - Get paid a $6,000 stipend
+- Applicants that live outside the Philadelphia region will be eligible for assistance with relocation expenses

 #### Applying